tomhea/os_zero/README.md

 I completed testing the `assert_ret`, and the `put+store` combination, for both sanity and failure, with the new atomic functions!

+I completed implementing the `validate_all_regs_unchanged`, and testing it, with 8 different tests!
+I also decided and modified `put_regs_test_values` to store `s1=1` for my ease of not setting it again every time I call sys1D0 or sys1E0.

+Now all of my testing functions are implemented, documented and tested.
+The other sysXXX functions aren't tested, but I still stop for a second to celebrate, and call the current os: The `tested_test_funcsos`.

 #### Globals / Syscalls added:
 - `assert_test_success() -> None` - `sys1D0` JUMPER (modifies a0, relies on `s1==1`).